miriamroddy/pands-problem-sheet/README.md

 	Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount

   Commentary about specific code used is provided within the program.
-The task asks that the answer should be printed in a human readable format with a euro sign and decimal point between the euro and cent of the amount.
+The task asks that the answer should feature a euro sign and decimal point between the euro and cent of the amount.
 This was something that took a bit of research but was ultimately answered by a post on stack overflow: https://stackoverflow.com/questions/39935857/how-can-i-print-a-euro-%E2%82%AC-symbol-in-python.
  I could choose between direct input, the unicode glyph number, glyph name or Windows 1252 codepage.